-Mylan (NASDAQ:MYL) crossed over its 10-day moving average of $28.66 on a volume of 2.0 million shares.
-This may provide swing traders with an opportunity for a long position, as such a crossover often suggests higher prices in the near term.
+Mylan (NASDAQ:MYL) crossed over its 10-day moving average of $56.57 on a volume of 7.4 million shares.
+Swing traders may find an opportunity for a long position, as such a crossover often suggests higher prices in the near term.

 Mylan, Inc. develops, licenses, manufactures, markets, and distributes generic, brand and branded generic pharmaceutical products and active pharmaceutical ingredients .
 The Company sells its products to wholesalers, distributors, retail pharmacy chains, mail order pharmacies, group purchasing organizations, and healthcare professionals.